An aspect of your funeral you may not have thought about is where your body will be kept in the days leading up to the funeral ceremony.

 Yes.
 If you die at home, your body can stay there until the funeral.
 If you die away from home, arrangements can be made for your body to be brought home.

-In some cases your preference for where your body is kept after death and before your funeral may be based on your religious views or guided by practical considerations.
+Your preference for where your body is kept after death and before your funeral may be based on your religious views or guided by practical considerations.

 Can I check a funeral home's mortuary facilities?